Benchmarks

 Conversion

 The LLM generates OpenUI Lang.
 Thesys C1 JSON is a normalized AST projection (component + props) that drops parser metadata (type, typeName, partial, __typename).
-Vercel JSONL is produced by an RFC 6902-compliant converter that walks the same AST.
+The YAML payload and Vercel JSON-Render output are two serializations of the same json-render spec projection (root, elements, optional state): JSONL emits RFC 6902 patches, while YAML is serialized with yaml.stringify(..., { indent: 2 }).

 Token Counting